 We love our modern dowel Christmas tree.

-#16.
-Make your Christmas tree into a lovely centerpiece
+#17.
+Make your small Christmas tree into a lovely centerpiece

 Have your Christmas tree serve double duty as a centerpiece!